Affiliate links on Android Authority may earn us a commission. Learn more.

 The same great price

 Despite market trends and inflation, the Fitbit Inspire 3 landed at the same great price as its predecessor.
 In light of its well-rounded toolkit and the fact that it offers shoppers an affordable entry point to a reliable platform, I consider the device a great value buy.
 There are cheaper wearables and more robust fitness trackers, but the Inspire 3 shoots the gap for a fair balance of price and features (not that I don’t also hope for more features!).

 At the top of my wishlist for a follow-up generation is that Fitbit preserves the Inspire’s place as a budget-friendly lineup.

-For more advanced tools, shoppers can pivot from the Inspire to the Charge 6.
+Shoppers can pivot from the Inspire to the Charge 6 for more advanced tools.
 As for this lineup, I would rather see minor tweaks and improvements than a major overhaul that bumps up the Inspire 4’s price tag.

 Digital payment support

 My experience as a consumer has been perfectly timed to watch means of payment fall out of vogue.
 First, the penny, then most coins (including my carefully collected state quarters), and eventually cash in general.
-I rarely pay for things without plastic, and when I can I pay by phone or wearable.
-To this end, I’d love to see Fitbit offer digital payment support on their entry-level lineup.
+I rarely pay for things without plastic, and when I can, I pay by phone or wearable.
+To this end, I’d love to see Fitbit offer digital payment support on this entry-level lineup.
 From pit stops on long walks to post-gym purchases, a wallet on your wrist is a major convenience.

 Additional smart features

 On a related note, the Inspire lineup is light on the wallet but also on smart features.
 The latest mode offers basic notifications and a useful Find My Phone feature.
 That’s all.
 In addition to the payment support discussed above, I’d love to see music controls added.
-This isn’t unreasonable at this price point, as similar tools can be found on Xiaomi’s even cheaper trackers.
+This isn’t an unreasonable ask at this price point, as similar tools can be found on Xiaomi’s even cheaper trackers.
 Music controls make it easier to manage playlists and content mid-workout, rather than pulling out my phone halfway through ab work because shuffle brought on the Jurassic Park theme song again.

 Alternative tracking pill colors